 - If possible, buy blocks of cheese, and grate them yourself.
 Pre-shredded varieties contain additives that prevent them from clumping in the package, meaning they don’t melt as well either.

-- You can make this chicken broccoli casserole up to two days in advance, and bake it when you’re ready!
+- A great make ahead casserole recipe.
+You can assemble this chicken broccoli casserole up to two days in advance, and bake it when you’re ready!

-- Freeze this chicken broccoli casserole for up to 2-3 months.
+This chicken broccoli casserole freezes well for up to 2-3 months.
 Let the cooked casserole cool completely, then cover it tightly with plastic wrap and foil.
 To serve, thaw the casserole in the refrigerator overnight, and warm it in the oven.

 FAQs: